Smartling/smartling-samples/html-context/README.md

 ### match-all.py

-This script initiates a matching process in which any string in the project that doesn't already have context, and is also found in the uploaded HTML context file, is bound to this uploaded context.
+This script initiates a matching process in which any string in the project that doesn't already have context, and is found in the uploaded HTML context file, is bound to this uploaded context.
 To illustrate this, two separate test files are uploaded first, each containing the same content; the context gets bound to the strings in both files.

 To run it (assuming fr-FR is a valid locale in the project):